masala/date/README.md

 * AM-PM: `a` as `AM`, `am`, or `a.m.`; result {amPmMarker}
 * TimeZone :`Z` only but interpreted for `-08`, `-0800`, `+09:30`; result {timezone}
     - `{tz:'Z'}` is added to the result, as other timezone such as `z` or `X` could come.
+    -  {tzHours: -6, tzMinutes:30} are numeric values of the timezone
+* date: Date object compiled.
+This native object stores the timezone.

+It's very basic.
+There is no control of number of days in a month or similar things.